 What Sets Cryptocurrency Apart from Regular Money?

-Several things set cryptocurrencies apart from traditional money.
-Understanding these critical differences between conventional currency and cryptocurrency may help you understand the demand for cryptocurrency and how it might benefit you.
+Several things that set cryptocurrencies apart from traditional money.
+Understanding these critical differences between conventional currency and cryptocurrency may help you understand the demand for cryptocurrency and how they might benefit you.

 - No government involvment

 Government bodies do not create or issue cryptocurrencies.
 Computer programs use highly sophisticated algorithms to identify new 'coins' and release them for public use.
 The combined user base of each currency, using vast amounts of computing power, record transactions between users in a peer-to-peer blockchain.
 The methodology used to create cryptocurrency keeps supplies limited and removes political or centralized decision-making from supply considerations.

 Because there is a restricted supply of any individual cryptocurrency, the value of the currency will theoretically grow over time.
 Fewer coins will be required to pay for goods in the future because the growing supply of products or services will outpace the limited, or static amount of coins.

 That is a deflationary model rather than the inflationary model traditional currency creates.
 Because an increasing supply of money decreases its purchasing power over time, prices typically rise with conventional currencies.
 That is not the case with cryptocurrencies making them attractive investments to some people.

 Some of the benefits related to cryptocurrencies are the very things that set them apart from traditional money.

 One of the most significant benefits is the anticipated increase in the value of these currencies over time.
 However, this is still more theory than fact as these currencies have not been around long enough to establish this maxim as absolutely correct.

 There are some benefits cryptocurrency users can enjoy right away, however.
 They include things like: